The Blueprint blog

 Restoration

-Helpful Apps and Links to Use During Natural Disaster Restoration Projects
+12 Useful Apps & Links for CAT Natural Disaster Restoration Projects

 a home that has been partially damaged by fallen tree caused by a natural disaster: Helpful Apps and links for natural disaster restoration projects